Rain World: Gameplay

-The player must find food to eat.
+A video of gameplay showcasing the slugcat obtaining prey.

-The player is expected to run from predators, but may injure or sometimes kill them with spears.
+A video of gameplay showcasing the slugcat being hunted; it can use spears to injure predators.

-Rain World is a two-dimensional (2D) survival-platformer where the player controls a "slugcat", an animal visually similar to a cat and slug.
-The slugcat uses spears and debris to defend itself from predators in the ruined and obtuse ecosystem, where its animation is generated in real time through procedural animation.
-As part of a nonlinear game, the slugcat freely crawls through pipes and passages spanning over 1,600 screens shown individually; each screen spawns creatures that wander the region.
-The slugcat can jump, swim, and climb poles to avoid enemies while foraging for sparsely placed food, which must be consumed to hibernate in scarce, designated safe rooms.
-Hibernation spots serve as checkpoints where the player returns to after death; if the player does not reach a shelter before the end of the cycle, (Note: Days are called "cycles".) rain will come, crushing or drowning the slugcat in the ensuing flood.
+Rain World is a two-dimensional (2D) survival-platform video game that takes place in a post-apocalyptic, industrial environment.
+The game follows the player-controlled "slugcat", an animal akin to a cat and a slug.
+The slugcat freely explores screens shown individually by squeezing through pipes or walking; some screens spawn creatures that wander the region, which the slugcat may defend against with spears and debris.
+It must jump, swim, and climb poles to avoid enemies while foraging for food which must be consumed to hibernate in scarce, designated safe rooms.
+Hibernation spots serve as checkpoints where it returns to after death; if the slugcat does not reach a shelter before the end of the cycle, (Note: Days are called "cycles".) rain will kill it in an ensuing flood.

-Upon death, the slugcat loses one "karma".
-Karma is gained upon hibernating, and the player can prevent losing one karma by eating a yellow "karma flower".
-The flower appears in set locations and is replanted wherever the slugcat dies while under its effects.
-The slugcat must meet a specific karma level to pass through karma gates, which lie at the borders of the game's regions, allowing further progression.
+Upon death, the slugcat loses one "karma" level, which is gained upon hibernating.
+The slugcat can prevent losing karma by eating a yellow "karma flower".
+The flower appears in set locations and is replanted wherever the slugcat dies after eating it.
+It must meet a specific karma level to pass through gates set at the borders of the game's 12 regions.
+Rain World offers little to guide the player apart from holograms by a worm-like creature that monitors the slugcat.
+The holograms point towards food and story-related events, though this assistance becomes rarer over time.
+The player may view an in-game map to review their exploration progress.